-The weakness of the facial muscles and shoulders are usually the first symptoms, and often difficult to lift the mouth when smiling corners; the weakness of the eye muscles can prevent completely close my eyes to sleep, resulting in dry eyes and problems arising from it.
-The demonstration may affect more than half of the face relative to each other.
-The weakness of shoulder muscles causes the shoulder blades to separate from the back (winged scapula), which prevents lift his arms above his head to throw an object.
-Muscle weakness worsens over the years and can spread to other parts of the body.
-In the lower extremities, when affected, leads to foot drop, affecting gait and increasing the risk of falls.
+Weakness of the facial and shoulders muscles are usually the first symptoms, and it tends to make it difficult to lift the mouth corners when smiling; the weakness of the eye muscles can prevent closing the eyes completely when sleeping, with the consequent dry eyes and the problems derived from it.
+The manifestation may affect one half of the face more than the other.
+The weakness of the shoulder muscles causes the scapulae to separate from the back (winged scapulae), preventing the arms from being raised above the head to launch an object.
+Muscle weakness worsens over the years and can spread to other areas of the body.
+In the lower extremities, when affected, it leads to foot drop, affecting gait and increasing the risk of falls.
 Muscle weakness in the hips and pelvis can make it difficult to climb stairs or walk long distances.
-In addition, affected individuals may exhibit lordosis due to the weakness of the abdominal muscles.
-Other additional signs and symptoms may include mild hearing loss and abnormalities affecting the retina.
-Rarely, muscular dystrophy facio-scapular-humeral affects the heart muscle or respiratory muscles.
+Additionally, affected individuals may present with lordosis due to weak abdominal muscles.
+Additional signs and symptoms may include mild hearing loss and abnormalities affecting the retina.
+In rare cases, facioscapulo-humeral muscular dystrophy affects the heart muscle or the respiratory muscles.

-They described two types of muscular dystrophy facio-scapulohumeral: type 1 (FSHD1) and type 2 (FSHD2).
-Both types have the same signs and symptoms and are distinguished by their genetic cause.
-Both types are due to changes in a region of the long arm of chromosome 4 called D4Z4 (macrosatélite), located near the end of this chromosome.
-This region normally has between 11 and 150 repeated segments of DNA, each with 3,300 bp (3.3 kb) in length.
+Two types of facial-scapular-humeral muscular dystrophy have been described: type 1 (FSHD1) and type 2 (FSHD2).
+The two types have the same signs and symptoms and are distinguished by their genetic cause.
+Both types are due to changes in a region of the long arm of chromosome 4 called D4Z4 (macrosatellite), located near the end of this chromosome.
+This region, under normal conditions, has between 11 and 150 repeats, each of them 3,300 bp (3.3 kb) in length.

-Normally, the entire region is hypermethylated D4Z4, ie has a large number of methyl groups attached to the DNA.
-Adding methyl stops gene expression, so hypermethylated DNA regions tend to express less genes.
-Muscular dystrophy facio-scapulohumeral develops when D4Z4 region has fewer methyl groups attached.
-In FSHD1, hypomethylation is because the region D4Z4 in one copy of chromosome 4 is abnormally short, with only 1 to 10 repetitions instead of the usual 11 to 150 repetitions.
-In FSHD2, hypomethylation is due most often to mutations in the gene SMCHD1, located on the short arm of chromosome 18 (18p11.32), encoding a protein involved in the regulation of gene activity by altering the structure of DNA.
-Specifically, this protein plays a role in the region hypermethylation D4Z4 near the end of chromosome 4.
-However, approximately 20% of people with FSHD2 not have an identified mutation in the gene SMCHD1, and the cause is unknown hypomethylation .
+Normally, the entire D4Z4 region is hypermethylated, that is, it has a large number of methyl groups attached to DNA.
+The addition of methyl groups stops gene expression, so hypermethylated regions of DNA tend to express fewer genes.
+Facio-scapulo-humeral muscular dystrophy develops when the D4Z4 region has fewer attached methyl groups.
+In FSHD1, hypomethylation occurs because the D4Z4 region on one of the copies of chromosome 4 is abnormally short, with only 1 to 10 repeats instead of the usual 11 to 150 repeats.
+In FSHD2, hypomethylation is more frequently due to mutations in the SMCHD1 gene, located on the short arm of chromosome 18 (18p11.32), which encodes a protein involved in the regulation of gene activity by altering the structure of the DNA.
+Specifically, this protein plays a role in hypermethylation of the D4Z4 region near the end of chromosome 4.
+However, approximately 20% of people with FSHD2 do not have an identified mutation in the SMCHD1 gene, and the cause of hypomethylation is unknown.

-Hypermethylation of the region D4Z4 normally maintains an OPen Reading Frame (ORF) DUX4, located on chromosome 4, silenced in most cells and adult tissues.
-The ORF DUX4 gene is located in the segment region D4Z4 closer to the end of chromosome 4.
-In people with muscular dystrophy facio-scapulohumeral, hypomethylation of the region D4Z4 prevents the ORF DUX4 gene is silenced in cells and tissues in which usually is not expressed.
-Although little is known about the function of the ORF DUX4 when active, is believed to influence the activity of other genes, particularly muscle cells.
+Hypermethylation of the D4Z4 region normally maintains an open reading frame (ORF) called DUX4, located on chromosome 4, silenced in most adult cells and tissues.
+The DUX4 ORF is found in the segment of the D4Z4 region closest to the end of chromosome 4.
+In people with facioscapulo-humeral muscular dystrophy, hypomethylation of the D4Z4 region prevents the DUX4 ORF from being silenced in cells and tissues in which it is generally not expressed.
+Although little is known about the function of the ORF DUX4 when it is active, it is believed that it influences the activity of other genes, particularly in muscle cells.

-They have identified more than a dozen mutations in the gene SMCHD1 as responsible for muscular dystrophy facio-scapular-humeral type 2.
-SMCHD1 changes in the gene appear to play a role in both types: FSHD1 and FSHD2, however, genetic mutations in the gene SMCHD1 cause most cases of FSHD2.
-These mutations reduce the amount of available SMCHD1 to add methyl groups to the region D4Z4 protein.
-Hypomethylation resulting from this region prevents the ORF DUX4 is silenced in cells and tissues in which usually is not expressed, as in adult muscle cells.
+More than a dozen mutations in the SMCHD1 gene have been identified as responsible for type 2 facio-scapulo-humeral muscular dystrophy.
+Changes in the SMCHD1 gene seem to play a role in both types: FSHD1 and FSHD2.
+Genetics in the SMCHD1 gene cause most cases of FSHD2.
+These mutations reduce the amount of SMCHD1 protein available to add methyl groups to the D4Z4 region.
+The resulting hypomethylation of this region prevents the DUX4 ORF from being silenced in cells and tissues in which it is generally not expressed, such as in adult muscle cells.

-They have also been linked FSHD cases with certain haplotypes of chromosome 4, located in 4q subtelomeric level.
-Here, we have studied the existence of long sequence variations (SSLP: Single Sequence Length Polymorphism) about 3 kb in D4Z4, and differences in a rich region single nucleotide polymorphisms (SNPs: Single Nucleotide Polymorphisms) adjacent the proximal end of D4Z4.
+FSHD cases have also been related to certain chromosome 4 haplotypes, located at the subtelomeric level at 4q.
+In this sense, the existence of long variations in the sequence (SSLP: Single Sequence Length Polymorphism) of about 3 kb in D4Z4 has been studied, as well as the differences in a region rich in single nucleotide polymorphisms (SNPs: Single Nucleotide Polymorphisms) adjacent to the proximal end of D4Z4.

-Muscular dystrophy facio-scapulohumeral type 1 (FSHD1) is inherited as an autosomal dominant, which means that a copy of the region on a chromosome D4Z4 shortened 4 "permissive" is sufficient to express the disease.
-In most cases, an affected person inherits the altered chromosome of an affected parent.
-FSHD1 other people with no history of disease in your family.
-These cases are described as sporadic and are due to a further contraction D4Z4 on a copy of a chromosome 4 "permissive".
-FSHD2 inherited a digenic pattern, which means that two independent genetic changes are necessary to express the disease.
-To have FSHD2, a person must inherit a mutation in the gene SMCHD1 and, separately, must inherit a copy of chromosome 4 "permissive".
-Affected individuals usually inherit the mutated gene from one parent SMCHD1 and chromosome 4 "permissive" the other parent.
+Facioscapulo-humeral muscular dystrophy type 1 (FSHD1) is inherited in an autosomal dominant pattern, meaning that one copy of the shortened D4Z4 region on a "permissive" chromosome 4 is sufficient to express the disease.
+In most cases, an affected person inherits the altered chromosome from an affected parent.
+Other people with FSHD1 do not have a family history of the disease.
+These cases are described as sporadic and are due to a new D4Z4 contraction in a copy of a "permissive" chromosome 4.
+FSHD2 is inherited in a digenic pattern, which means that two independent genetic changes are required to express the disease.
+To have FSHD2, a person must inherit a mutation in the SMCHD1 gene and, separately, they must inherit one copy of a "permissive" chromosome 4.
+Affected individuals normally inherit the SMCHD1 gene mutation from one parent and the "permissive" chromosome 4 from the other parent.

-Tests in IVAMI: In IVAMI for the diagnosis of FSHD type 1, we performed the detection of the 4qA161 haplotype, with its corresponding single nucleotide polymorphisms (SNPs), by PCR amplification and direct sequencing.
-In addition, PAS (Polyadenylation signal) polymorphism in the pLAM region will be studied by PCR and sequencing.
-The results of these two tests, when they are in accordance with what is found in the cases of FSHD type 1.
-In addition, for the diagnosis of FSHD type 2, we perform the detection of mutations in the SMCHD1 gene, by fully amplifying all its exons and subsequent sequencing.
+Tests performed in IVAMI: At IVAMI for the diagnosis of FSHD type 1, we detected the 4qA161 haplotype, with its corresponding single nucleotide polymorphisms (SNPs), by means of PCR amplification and direct sequencing.
+Furthermore, the PAS (Polyadenylation signal) polymorphism in the pLAM region is studied by PCR and sequencing.
+The results of these two tests, when they are in accordance with those found in the cases of FSHD.
+In addition, for the diagnosis of FSHD type 2, we detect mutations in the SMCHD1 gene, through the complete amplification of all its exons and their subsequent sequencing.

-Samples recommended: EDTA blood collected for separation of blood leukocytes, or impregnated sample card with dried blood (IVAMI may mail the card to deposit the blood sample).
+Recommended samples: non-coagulated blood obtained with EDTA for separation of blood leucocytes, or a card with a dried blood sample (IVAMI can mail the card to deposit the blood sample).